Ravina0007/Reflection-journal/Reflectionjournal.md

 (3) https://github.com/Full-Stack-TX00FC40/sessions/blob/week2/slides.md

-# Coping Strategies: #

 # Academic Progress: #

 Initially I faced difficulty in some concepts but I improved myself with more practice and by learning online  tutorials.

 # Area's improved #

-It improved my Knowledge in programming.
+It improved my Knowledge in various areas such as git, github and VS code.
 It also helped me how to use each tool perfectly.

 # Soft Skills Development: #